 The Skilled Nominated visa (subclass 190) is a permanent visa for points tested skilled workers who are nominated by a state or territory government agency.
 NSW Treasury nominates eligible highly skilled workers to drive economic growth in NSW.

 To effectively manage the ongoing high demand for NSW nomination, and to ensure that NSW nominees are aligned to the skills needs of the state's economy, NSW uses a selection-based invitation process.

-To see how points are awarded, please refer to the points calculator.
+To check what points you are eligible to claim, please refer to the Home Affairs points calculator.